Original Air Date: November 18, 1960

 “We’ll drive out of this town and go where we want too go – anytime we please”

-“Nick of Time” is a subtle, simple episode that is delivered flawlessly.
-It exposes the trappings of paranoia and superstition when people do not believe they command their own destiny.
+“Nick of Time” is a subtle, simple episode delivered flawlessly.
+It exposes the trappings of paranoia and superstition when people do not believe in their own destiny.
 It is an exploration of character rather than a more complex episode requiring sophisticated special effects.
 Superstition is an easy blackhole to follow into, but not always an easy activity to walk away from.

 Newlyweds Don and Pat Carter (played by William Shatner of Star Trek fame and Patricia Breslin respectively) are on a road trip to New York to celebrate their honeymoon in Manhattan.
 Their car breaks down in Ridgeview, Ohio so they decide to grab a bite to eat at a nearby restaurant, the Busy Bee Café.
 When they sit down their attention is drawn to an odd novelty toy on the table that bears the head of a plastic devil.
 Written on it are the words “The Mystic Seer.”
 It is a fortune-telling machine.
 For a mere penny the machine will offers fortune in response to “yes” or “no” questions.